MikeDiaz93/Show_me_the_Data_Structures/README.md

 # Show_me_the_Data_Structures

-This exercises are part of the 2nd project of the Udacity Data Structures and Algorithms Nanodegree Program.
+This exercise is part of the 2nd project of the Udacity Data Structures and Algorithms Nanodegree Program.

 There are 6 exercises in total we have to submit successfully in order to pass this project.